yashmurty/standard-database-library/answer.md

 It will be triggered every X seconds.
 As a later TODO, we can also trigger this function when there is a connection timeout error from any of the read-replicas.

+We return the master db if all read-replicas are down.

+Note:
+  - 1. The Ping, Close, SetConnMaxLifetime, etc. functions call all the read-replicas even if they are down.
+    I have not modified these to use the healthy read-replicas only.
+I have only modified the `readReplicaRoundRobin` function to consider downtime based on health-check.